Iris Kyle: Amateur

 Iris claims the reason she got into bodybuilding was when she and her family moved to Orange County, California, and being surrounded by fit, healthy-looking people, she thought she could obtain a similar highly trained, sculpted physique.
 She walked into Bally Total Fitness and took out a membership.
 Eventually she got a job teaching aerobics and later a sales manager at Bally Total Fitness, which is when she started lifting weights.
 "I distinctly remember being a bit overwhelmed with the facilities and the seemingly endless variety of training equipment, but I knew at that exact moment ... without feeling even the slightest doubt ... that I could develop the kind of physique I wanted."
 She became a voracious reader of the magazines FLEX, Muscle and Fitness, and Iron Man.

 Iris recalls, "I remember the first time I saw a photograph of Lenda Murray in a magazine.
 I was in complete awe.
 I cut out that picture and placed it on my refrigerator and, from that point on, my goal was to develop a physique like hers."
 One day, a local promoter named Butch Dennis was in her gym and, after sizing her up, suggested she enter a competition he was hosting in 8 weeks, the Long Beach Muscle Classic.
-Her model for her physique was a combination of Lenda Murray and Beverley Francis.
+Her model for her physique was a combination of Lenda Murray and Bev Francis.
 She won the contest, the 1994 Long Beach Muscle Classic.
 From 1994 until turning pro, she was advised and coached by professional bodybuilder Patrick Lynn.
 After coming in 2nd in the middleweight category at the 1994 NPC Ironmaiden Championships, she began using performance-enhancing substances.

 Steve Wennerstrom, IFBB women's historian, wrote a photoreport in the Women's Physique World November / December 1996 issue called "Keep An Eye on Iris Kyle!".
 In the report he focused on her 1996 NPC California overall and heavyweight title win.
 He also wrote that "The 5-7, 144-pound Kyle showed a dazzling level of muscle definition to go with sound structural balance and a stage savvy that puts her physical qualities at the national level right now."

 In 1996, NPC USA Championships, Iris came in second to Heather Foster in the heavyweight category.
-In July 1998, at the NPC USA Championships in Artemus W. Ham Concert Hall, University of Nevada, Las Vegas, Las Vegas, Nevada, she edged out Foster by one point in the final tally after having shared first place judging votes with her to go on and win the heavyweight, overall, and IFBB pro card at the age of 22 years old and 150 lb.
+In July 1998, at the NPC USA Championships in Artemus W. Ham Concert Hall, University of Nevada, Las Vegas, Las Vegas, Nevada, she edged out Foster by one point in the final tally after having shared first place judging votes with her to go on and win the heavyweight, overall, and IFBB pro card at the age of 23 years old and 150 lb.